Transport

 4. Conductor hands the passenger the card and ticket.

 What can be a three-second transaction with a transit card can easily go up to one minute with UPI.
 And on a crowded bus, every second counts.
-In addition, many passengers like students and the elderly might not carry the necessary smartphone with a bank-account linked UPI app and the associated knowledge how to use it to make UPI payments.
+In addition, many passengers like students and the elderly might not carry the necessary smartphone with a bank-account linked UPI app and the associated knowledge to make UPI payments.

 What we need is the simplest system.
 And here, NFC cards win.
-Transit cards have the potential to replicate the UPI revolution in India’s transit space.
+Transit cards have the potential to replicate the UPI revolution in India’s transit space and fill in the large gap that was left behind.

 Using UPI to Recharge Travel/Transit Cards